pranavpenugonda/RBAC-Dashboard/README.md

 - you can see read permissions of all roles are no; means reflected successfully.

 ### similaryly check for other users(bob)
+- he is viewer means he has no access to manage users, roles, permissions
 ![image](https://github.com/user-attachments/assets/79abf324-12dc-4704-8cba-abc15ccaac4a)
 - he is editor and can edit the user permissions and can't edit roles and permissions
   ![image](https://github.com/user-attachments/assets/80819681-3430-4c62-87c2-3c6af35ced1e)